laurkgol/Sassquatch/README.md

 We have seen Sass in a lot of job descriptions for front end devs, and have heard it mentioned a lot.

 ## What problem does it solve?
+Sass organizes css code in an intuative way, makes it DRY, and allows for dynamic use of attributes.

 ## Why does one use it?
 Sass is a CSS preprocessor that makes your CSS code cleaner, shorter, and more maintainable.
 You can assign variables, nest styles, call functions, and use multiple stylesheets.
 Some alternatives to Sass are Stylus, LESS, and CSS-crush (built with PHP).